Bedridden: Prevention

 One recommendation for preventing the complications of being bedridden is to eat a healthy, well-balanced diet that contains enough calories and protein needed for optimum health.
 If someone is confined to a bed, changing position at least every two hours can help prevent complications in addition to changing sheeting and bedclothes immediately if they are soiled, and using items that can help reduce pressure, such as pillows or foam padding.

 Studies

 One Indian study of care given to bedridden individuals at home found that family members made up 82% of caregivers.
 A high rate of medical complications was reported, including pressure ulcers and urinary tract infections.

-Examples in popular culture

-In Roald Dahl's Charlie and the Chocolate Factory, Charlie Bucket's four grandparents, including Grandpa Joe, were always bedridden.
-In the 1971 film, Willy Wonka & the Chocolate Factory, they had been in bed for over 20 years.
-Joe is the only one who got out of bed.
-In the 1971 film, Charlie helps him get out of bed (after Joe reads Charlie's golden ticket and was very proud of him for actually finding one) and keeps falling down 3 times in a row and fainted the first time, but in the 2005 remake by Tim Burton, Joe gets out of bed all by himself and tap-dances after seeing Charlie's golden ticket.